mukund0712/Eth_AVAX_mod3/README.md

 2. Provide the desired token name and symbol during deployment.
 3. Take note of the deployed contract address.

+#### Commands used in this project in terminals
+Use to install Hardhat ''' npm install --save-dev "hardhat@^2.16.1" "@nomicfoundation/hardhat-toolbox@^2.0.0" '''
+Check version of hardhat and start the project by creating javascript file ''' npx hardhat ''' Now check, Hardhat is successfully installed or not by placing same code ''' npx hardhat ''' If this is showing error: HH801 the try this command, this will successfully install hardhat ''' npm install --save-dev "@nomicfoundation/hardhat-network-helpers@^1.0.0" "@nomicfoundation/hardhat-chai-matchers@^1.0.0" "@nomiclabs/hardhat-ethers@^2.0.0" "@nomiclabs/hardhat-etherscan@^3.0.0" "@types/chai@^4.2.0" "@types/mocha@^9.1.0" "@typechain/ethers-v5@^10.1.0" "@typechain/hardhat@^6.1.2" "chai@^4.2.0" "hardhat-gas-reporter@^1.0.8" "solidity-coverage@^0.7.21" "ts-node@>=8.0.0" "typechain@^8.1.0" "typescript@>=4.5.0" '''
+clear the hardhat, it has arctifact file ''' npx hardhat clean ''' Compile the hardhat ''' npx hardhat compile '''
+Get the account info and private keys ''' npx hardhat node ''' Install remix ''' npm install -g @remix-project/remixd ''' Set the environment and connect local host to remix ''' remixd -s ./ --remix-ide https://remix.ethereum.org '''
 ### Interacting with the Contract

 Once the MyToken contract is deployed, you can interact with it using the following functions: